-- DO NOT ATTEMPT TO CONNECT THIS HEATER TO ANY AIR DISTRIBUTION DUCT. - Outside combustion air or fresh air into the room may be required in your area, consult local building codes (see Combustion Air section). - The services of a competent or certified installer, (certified by the Wood Energy Technical Training program (WETT) in Canada, Hearth Education Foundation (HEARTH) in U.S.A.,) are strongly recommended.
+- DO NOT ATTEMPT TO CONNECT THIS HEATER TO ANY AIR DISTRIBUTION DUCT. - Outside combustion air or fresh air into the room may be required in your area, consult local building codes (see Combustion Air section).

+- The services of a competent or certified installer, (certified by the Wood Energy Technical Training program (WETT) - in Canada, or the Hearth Education Foundation (HEARTH) - in U.S.A.,) are strongly recommended.

-BOTH CHIMNEY SYSTEM AND CONNECTOR MUST BE LISTED TO: IN CANADA - ULC S-641 LISTED CONNECTOR AND ULC-S-629 LISTED CHIMNEY, IN USA - UL-103 HT LISTED CONNECTOR AND CHIMNEY
+BOTH CHIMNEY SYSTEM AND CONNECTOR MUST BE 6" DIAMETER AND LISTED TO: IN CANADA - ULC S-641 LISTED CONNECTOR AND ULC-S-629 LISTED CHIMNEY, IN USA - UL-103 HT LISTED CONNECTOR AND CHIMNEY